Single people can have vastly different personal finance concerns, and thus follow different advice, than married people.

 No single person needs that many groceries.
 Instead single people should use sales to stock up according to their needs.
 Instead of buying 6 or 10 of a sale item, consider buying only one or two extra.
 Single people can save money on groceries with this strategy and avoid having a large stockpile to store.

 4. Use Leftovers Smartly

 Leftovers are a friend and an enemy of mine.
 I like to cook once and have leftovers so I can eat off them to save time and money, but I don’t want to eat leftovers more than two or three times.
 Luckily, I’ve found a few ways to optimize my use of leftovers so I can save money on groceries and time on cooking without having to eat the same thing over and over.

 I got a vacuum sealer from my parents a few years ago.
 This baby has come in handy for me several times.
 Usually I use it to help preserve some meals so I can freeze them and eat the rest of the leftovers at a later date.
 I guess this is my version of “freezer cooking”.

-Lately, I have been doing some meal prep so I can just take a pre-portioned meal with made with Zaycon chicken out of my freezer, let it thaw, and empty it into my Crockpot to cook on low.
+Lately, I have been doing some meal prep so I can just take a pre-portioned meal made with chicken out of my freezer, let it thaw, and empty it into my Crockpot to cook on low.
 This is an easy way to have a homemade meal without a lot of work or mess.
 A couple of my friends and I will get together and generally make up between 30-40 freezer meals each in about 2-3 hours on a Saturday.

 Another thing I’ve done is find creative ways to use leftovers.
 For example, if I have extra ground beef from a recipe I made, I’ll make a casserole, sloppy joes, or tacos with my leftover meat.
 There are lots of ways to repurpose leftovers so they don’t feel like leftovers next time you eat them.